America's Capital City, 1774-1800

 The Continental Congress met in Philadelphia from 1774 to 1788.
-Except for some urgent interruptions, the new republic had its capital here from 1790 to 1800.
-Except for John Marshall's Supreme Court, Quaker Philadelphia thus formed the social environment for those twenty-five years which shaped the enduring political institutions of America.
+Next, the new republic had its capital here from 1790 to 1800.
+Thoroughly Quaker Philadelphia was in the center of the founding twenty-five years when, and where, the enduring political institutions of America emerged.

 DELEGATES from the thirteen original colonies met in Philadelphia in 1774-1776 to seek a way to become full Englishmen instead of mere colonists.
 Failing that, some were willing to revolt from all British rule, some were not.
 The Monarchy, however, never retreated from its position that all such questioning of authority was treasonous, so hostilities became inevitable.
 Although there was agreement to work together under a 1777 draft of the Articles of Confederation, even this preliminary constitution was not finally ratified until 1781, and was in any case mostly a treaty among allied tribes rather than a national charter.
 Finally concluding the war in 1783, the colonies struggled for four more years to make this definition of affiliation workable.